Thomas Lehne Olsen

-Thomas Lehne Olsen (born 29 June 1991) is a Norwegian professional footballer who plays as a striker for OBOS-ligaen club Lillestrøm.
+Thomas Lehne Olsen (born 29 June 1991) is a Norwegian professional footballer who plays as a striker for Eliteserien club Lillestrøm.

 Club career

 Lehne Olsen made his debut for HamKam on 14 April 2009 against Alta, they won the game 7–0.
 He made his debut for Strømsgodset on 24 May 2013 against Aalesund, they won the game 2–1.

 On 6 August 2014, he struck a loan deal with Ull/Kisa for the remainder of the 2014 season.

 In December 2015, Lehne Olsen signed a contract with Tromsø.
 After two seasons at Tromsø, he signed a four-year contract with Lillestrøm on 12 February 2018.

+In 2025, he helped Lillestrøm secure promotion to the Eliteserien at the first attempt.
+He scored 20 goals in 24 matches in the OBOS-ligaen and was a key figure in Lillestrøm’s successful season, during which they went unbeaten throughout the entire 2025 calendar year and capped it off by winning the Norwegian Cup on 6 December 2025.

 International career

 He made his debut for Norway national football team on 16 November 2021 in a World Cup qualifier against the Netherlands.